mikaelmello/inquire/README.md

 In the [demo](#demo) you can see this behavior in action with the _amount_ (CustomType) prompt.

-## Filtering
+## Scoring

-Filtering is applicable to two prompts: [`Select`] and [`MultiSelect`].
-They provide the user the ability to filter the options based on their text input.
+Scoring is applicable to two prompts: [`Select`] and [`MultiSelect`].
+They provide the user the ability to sort and filter the list of options based on their text input.
 This is specially useful when there are a lot of options for the user to choose from, allowing them to quickly find their expected options.

-Filter functions receive three arguments: the current user input, the option string value and the option index.
-They must return a `bool` value indicating whether the option should be part of the results or not.
+Scoring functions receive four arguments: the current user input, the option, the option string value and the option index.
+They must return a `Option<i64>` value indicating whether the option should be part of the results or not.

-The default filter function does a naive case-insensitive comparison between the option string value and the current user input, returning `true` if the option string value contains the user input as a substring.
+The default scoring function calculates a match value with the current user input and each option using SkimV2 from [fuzzy_matcher](https://crates.io/crates/fuzzy-matcher), resulting in fuzzy searching and filtering, returning `Some(<score>_i64)` if SkimV2 detects a match.

 In the [demo](#demo) you can see this behavior in action with the _account_ (Select) and _tags_ (MultiSelect) prompts.